Nat Thewphaingam: New Natthew Project

-Through the "New Natthew Project", Natthew evolved into a bigger star in Korea.
-Natthew's first Korean MV single "She's Bad" and stage debut on M!
+As part of the "New Natthew Project", Natthew's first Korean MV single "She's Bad" and stage debut on M!
 Countdown premiered on 15 November 2012.
-"She's Bad" is a stylish and powerful electronic piece; the song was composed by C-Luv, who composed K-pop star Rain's "Love Song".
+"She's Bad" is an electronic track composed by C-Luv.
 Featured in the music video for "She's Bad" are Yong Jun-hyung from Beast, and Brave Girls' Seo-a.
 Natthew's logo was designed by South Korean actress Jaekyung from the girl group Rainbow.
 Natthew also performed in the Mnet Asian Music Awards (MAMA) in Hong Kong on 30 November 2012.

 In April 2013, Natthew released "오 제발 (Oh Please)", a single from "Nine: Time Travelling Nine Times (나인: 아홉 번의 시간 여행) Part 3", a Korean drama that broadcast on the TVN network 11 March – 14 May 2013.
-It's a fantasy melodrama about a TV anchorman, Park Sun Woo (Lee Jin Wook) who is in love with new reporter Joo Min Young (Jo Yoon Hee) and is given nine chances to travel back in time to solve a crime that happened 20 years ago.

 Projects in 2014

 Since 9 June 2014, Natthew has worked in South Korea as a CJ E&M artist.
-He lives in South Korea where he works hard in dance and vocal training classes plus gains musical experience in his spare time with his Korean friends.
-From his rigorous training in vocal and dance classes, he was given the opportunity to be guest singer in the song "All of Me" during a July 2014 mini-concert by Korean bands Black Muso and Nine gray at Evans Lounge in Hongdae.
+In July 2014, he performed as a guest singer for the song "All of Me" during a mini-concert by Korean bands Black Muso and Nine Gray at Evans Lounge in Hongdae.

 On 12 November, he pre-released a cover of Roy Kim's "Don't Know How".
 On 13 November, Natthew released a new title song entitled "Love will be OK (할게)" that featured Son Ho-young of G.o.d. and Park Bo-ram.
 His new single was released with a show performance on the comeback stage at Mnet M Countdown.
 He performed in several media outlets including The Show (SBS MTV), Show Champion (MBC), Music Bank (KBS) and Simply K-Pop (Arirang TV).
-On Natthew's comeback event, he received support from two veteran Korean performers, Son Ho-young and Roy Kim, plus from his friends in Korea and Thailand, especially his fan group "Universe".

 Natthew is featured in the single "The Only One" by South Korean girl group Tiny-G, released by Rerun Music on 25 November 2012.
-Because the song was created by Tiny-G's Thai members Mint and J. Min, it seemed only natural that the duo team up with Bangkok-born singer Natthew.